ndrakos/blog/_posts/2020-12-11-A_Closer_Look_At_Beta.md

 ## Conclusions

-I can't see any issues here... the $$\beta$$ values look like they agree with the spectra.
+I can't see any issues with the $$\beta$$ assignment... the values look like they agree with the spectra.

+I am going to look closer at the very bright orange point, as it seems unrealistic.
+Maybe the SFR is not assigned correctly?
+Or the scatter was too far off the relation, and I need to change the scatter relation?

 One thing I should be careful of is the effect of mass completeness.
 There are no galaxies below masses of $$\sim 10^8$$ in this catalog.
 That means I am missing the fainter objects, which should have steeper slopes (lower $$\beta$$ values).